NitinReddyKamsani/Node/ReadMe.md

 -> The rules may be HTTP : Hyper text transfer protocol -> FTP : File transfer protocol.
 -> SMTP : Simple mail transfer protocol.
+-> The server sends the response in chunks called as packets.
+-> The DNS(Domain name service) maps the domain name with the IP.